antiboredom/automating-video-itp/README.md

 ### Week 6
 - Final presentations and critique

-### Public Screening
+### Public Screening: December 12th, 6pm
 - The class will conclude with a public screening of final projects, at ITP.
 You may screen any project you made during the class.
-More details soon!

 ***